abtris/www.prskavec.net/content/post/bubbletea/index.md

 projects: []
 ---

-If you are looking for a way to create rich and interactive text-based user interfaces in Go, look no further than the [Bubble Tea library](https://github.com/charmbracelet/bubbletea).
-This powerful and flexible library simplifies the process of building TUI (Text User Interface) applications, enabling you to create applications that are both visually appealing and highly functional.
+If you want to build text-based user interfaces in Go, [Bubble Tea](https://github.com/charmbracelet/bubbletea) is a good option.
+It makes building TUI (Text User Interface) applications easier, and the results can look good and stay interactive.

 ## What is Bubble Tea?

-Bubble Tea is a Go library developed by [Charm_](https://charm.sh/).
-It is inspired by The Elm Architecture, making it easy to manage state and update your UI in a predictable manner.
-The library is ideal for creating a variety of applications, including dashboards, command-line tools, and games.
+Bubble Tea is a Go library from [Charm_](https://charm.sh/), based on The Elm Architecture, which keeps state and UI updates predictable.
+It works well for dashboards, command-line tools, and games.

 ## Key Features

-- Elm-Inspired Architecture: Manage your application's state in a structured and predictable way.
+- Elm-inspired architecture: manage application state in a structured, predictable way.
-- Flexible Rendering: Use the Bubble Tea rendering engine to create dynamic and interactive interfaces.
+- Rendering: build interactive interfaces with the Bubble Tea rendering engine.
-- Concurrent Programming: Take advantage of Go's concurrency model to build responsive applications.
+- Concurrency: use Go's concurrency model for responsive applications.
-- Cross-Platform: Works seamlessly across different operating systems.
+- Cross-platform: works across operating systems.

 ## Getting Started

 I will use [simple application that I created for demo purpose](https://github.com/abtris/rss-bubletea-demo).

-It is a simple RSS reader that fetches the latest news from a feed and displays it in the terminal.
-The application uses Bubble Tea to create an interactive TUI that allows the user to navigate through the news items and read the full content of each article.
+It's a simple RSS reader that fetches the latest items from a feed and shows them in the terminal.
+It uses Bubble Tea for the TUI, so you can navigate the news items and read the full content of each article.

 Main app run model and give TUI data.
 Project have all components related to TUI in `tui` package.